 Too cold or hot inside the conservatory

 The glass in modern conservatories is specifically designed to manage heat transfer between the inside and outside of the structure.
 However, it can only perform at this high level if the glass is kept sparkling clean at all times; employ a specialist conservatory valet expert to clean all the glass, including the roof and other hard to reach areas.
-If your conservatory is getting too hot or too cold because of the orientation of your house, consider a blind system for shade and also insulation.
+If the room is getting too hot or too cold because of the orientation of your house, consider conservatory blinds for shade and also insulation.

 Loose or stiff hinges, handles or lock mechanisms